-Algona Municipal Utilities obtains its water from the sandstone of the Dakota aquifer.
-The Dakota aquifer was determined to be susceptible to contamination because the characteristics of the aquifer and overlying materials provide some protection from contaminants from the land surface.
-The Dakota wells will be susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
+Algona Municipal Utilities obtains its water from the buried sand and gravel and sandstone of the Buried Sand and Gravel-Dakota aquifer.
+The Buried Sand and Gravel-Dakota aquifer was determined to be susceptible to contamination because the characteristics of the aquifer and overlying materials provide some protection from contaminants from the land surface.
+The Buried Sand and Gravel-Dakota wells will be susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
 A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources, and is available from Algona Municipal Utilities at 515-295-3584.